rishabh-ranjan/rishabh-ranjan.github.io/blog/ttt.md

 ## epilogue

+What I have presented is only one way to gain an introductory understanding of TTT.
-While I try to present the core idea behind TTT, this blog post has nothing to say about making the idea work in practice, or why it should do any better than all the other sub-quadratic attention variants out there.
+This blog post has nothing to say about making the idea work in practice, or why it should do any better than all the other sub-quadratic sequence models out there.
+I believe that
-The original paper is profound in its motivations, philosophy and technical achievements.
+__the original paper is profound in its philosophy and technical achievements.__
-I would recommend giving it a thorough read, if you haven't already!
+I highly recommend giving it a thorough read, if you haven't already!
 Sections 2.1-2.3 are most directly comparable and they are excellent reads despite this post.